mhowlett/Nhiredis/README.md

 * Nhiredis was approximately 10% slower than ServiceStack.Redis.
 * but Nhiredis consumed approximately 10% less memory than ServiceStack.Redis.
+* CPU usage was approximately 30-40% higher with Nhiredis.

-The slightly worse performance is a bit annoying, however:
+The worse performance is a bit annoying, however:

 * This is not a practical concern for most people.
 A more appealing (and complete) interface is more important.
 * I have a few optimizations in mind that will hopefully help the situation.
-It will be also interesting to benchmark hiredis itself against ServiceStack.Redis to understand better where the inefficiencies lie.
+It will also be interesting to benchmark hiredis itself against ServiceStack.Redis to understand better where the inefficiencies lie.
 * Nhiredis will likely ultimately be extended with a fire-and-forget layer, which will allow